Havasupai Camping and Lodge Permits Explained for 2026

 Permit costs will increase

 Permits will likely continue to rise in price annually.
-Not only because of demand, but because of trash removal (seriously, pack out what you bring in!), trail management, environmental protection, flood mitigation, repair, and emergency rescues.
+Not only because of demand, but because of trash removal (seriously, pack out what you bring in), trail management, environmental protection, flood mitigation, repair, and emergency rescues.

 Permit costs

 Permits are sold for three nights/four days each.
 Making a shorter or longer reservation isn’t an option.
 However, you can start your hike in on any day of the reservation.
 No matter when you hike in, you must leave on the last day of your reservation.
 There are no refunds for unused permit days.
 We highly recommend using every day of your permit to experience as much of Havasupai Falls as possible.
+This itinerary has great suggestions on how to spend your time there.

 Campground permits